 Ready to learn piano?

-I strive to offer the best piano lessons in Philadelphia and the surrounding area.
-For private piano lessons, schedule a time at my studio in Center City (there’s plenty of free parking).
-If traveling isn’t an option, I can teach piano lessons in your home (as long as it’s in the greater Philadelphia area) or online.
+I teach piano lessons in Philadelphia and the surrounding area.
+For private piano lessons, schedule a time at my studio in the Queen Village neighborhood in Center City (there’s free parking).
+If traveling isn’t an option, I can teach piano lessons in your home (as long as it’s in the Philadelphia area) or online.

 Types of Philadelphia Piano Lessons

 A one-on-one student-teacher session providing individualized instruction for the student.
 Lessons can be 30 minutes, 45 minutes, or 60 minutes long.
 Shorter lessons are recommended for beginner and younger students.
 Everyone is different, so I tailor my lessons and music selections to fit each student's needs or goals.

 I offer "partner lessons" when two young students would like to have a lesson at the same time.
 This works well for friends or siblings, and the students are charged separately rather than together.
 Lessons are 45 minutes or 60 minutes depending on the students's level of advancement, and both students will share the piano (hence the focus on younger students).

 A launchpad for private lessons, beginner students learn the fundamentals of music making in a vibrant group environment.
 These classes are for any age range and meet weekly for an hour.
 Students will rotate between my baby grand acoustic piano and Clavinova 88-key digital piano.

 Get lessons online, in real time, from the comfort of your home.
 Piano lesson online can be the perfect option for students who can't make the commute to my studio.
 Student's must obtain high speed internet, a piano or a full-size keyboard, and a reliable input/output audio source before registering for the online lesson course.